The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 As mentioned above, Definition~\ref{def:cxl-cat} alone corresponds precisely to the basic judgements and structural rules of dependent type theory.
-Similarly, each logical rule or type- or term-constructor corresponds to certain extra structure on a contextual category.
-We make this correspondence precise in Theorem~\ref{thm:free-cxl-cat} below, once we have set up the appropriate definitions.
+Similarly, each logical rule or type- or term-constructor should correspond to certain extra structure on a contextual category.
+We state this intended correspondence precisely in Conjecture~\ref{conj:initiality} below, once we have set up the appropriate definitions.